 A Global Guide from New Zealand shared about water pollution and farming with students in a high school science class in The Bronx.
 She explained that in New Zealand cows often live near bodies of water and when it rains their manure pollutes the water.
 In New Zealand they use “Riparian Planting,” a sustainable practice, to help solve this problem.
 Riparian Planting involves planting a vegetated area (a "buffer strip") near the water, which helps protect the water from pollution, while also allowing the manure to help fertilize the soil of the vegetated area.
 The students then participated a water pollution activity in which they experimented with different types of sponges and paper to determine the most effective methods of filtering water.
 As a final project students examined a sustainability issue in their local community, and developed their own ideas for addressing the issue.

 Students investigate water across multiple academic areas and international perspectives, including their own.
 They explore the usage and sourcing of water both abroad and in NYC-area, using technology to deepen their learning and create a final project to share with the school and Global Classroom community.

-We are always interested in building new partnerships to broaden Global Classroom’s reach within the NYC-area.
+We are always interested in building new partnerships to broaden Global Classroom’s reach within the New York City area.
 For more information about new partnerships, email Marissa, Director of Global Classroom, or call (212) 431-1195x22.